-- Upon satisfactory completion of this course, students will be able to: Outcome 1 Describe the structures and functions of the human cardiovascular system.
+Upon satisfactory completion of this course, students will be able to: Outcome 1 Describe the structures and functions of the human cardiovascular system.
 Outcome 2 Characterize the relationships between hormones and the body processes that they regulate.
 Outcome 3 Describe the multifunctional roles of blood and the immune system in maintaining a healthy body.
-Outcome 4 Explain how the digestive system, respiratory system, and urinary system act to provide the body with necessary compounds and work to remove waste products.
-Outcome 5 Measure and analyze the physiological processes of other students using laboratory techniques.
+Outcome 4 Explain how the digestive, respiratory, and urinary systems act to provide the body with the necessary chemicals and work to remove waste products.
+Outcome 5 Measure and analyze the physiological processes using laboratory techniques.